Estimated reading time: 6 minutes

 The tail doesn’t have a pointed but rather a rounded tip.
 At the end of the tail, there is an adhesive pad, just like the pad on the toes, which makes it possible to adhere to surfaces like plants and branches.

 A crested gecko tail is prehensile just like the tails of certain monkeys.
 A prehensile tail means that the crested gecko can use it to manipulate objects with it and grab objects with it.
 For the crested gecko, the prehensile tail is used to hang on branches.
 The slender tail is also used to balance while jumping from branch to branch.

 Although the crested gecko has certain benefits from the slender prehensile tail, most crested geckos in the wild don’t have a tail.
 A crested gecko can shed its tail in a process called autotomy when it’s in danger or experiences stress (for example during breeding).
 The tail won’t regenerate contrary to the tail of other gecko species.
 Tail loss is less common in captive crested geckos but can still happen.
 Those tail-less crested geckos are also called “frogbutts”.

 Why do crested geckos have crests?

 There’s still a lot unknown on the functions of the crests of crested geckos.
 The crests could have a specific use while the crested gecko is sleeping, during the mating, or while digging in the ground.

 Crested geckos aren’t affectionate pets and don’t like being held too often or for prolonged periods.
 To avoid stress, it’s best to limit handling to a maximum of 30 minutes each day.
 For new or young crested geckos you should limit handling to one or two times a week with a maximum of 10 minutes.

-In the wild, crested geckos have to be very alert of their surroundings.
+In the wild, crested geckos have to be very alert to their surroundings.
 Any sound or movement can indicate a predator lurking on the crested gecko.
-Crested geckos will direct themselves to the sound or movement and look to see if there’s any danger.
+Crested geckos will direct themselves to the sound of movement and look to see if there’s any danger.